fmunz/cloudworkshop/oracloudlabs01.md

 ### Open DB Port Listen Port (Poor man Solution)

-Yet another option is to open port 1521 to your DB as a service (which is discouraged.)
+Yet another option is to open port 1521 to your DB as a service (which is discouraged).
+To do so go the DB service and click on the hamburger icon, go to access rules and open the port for the listener.